RWParsons/RWParsons.github.io/_pages/projects.md

 I worked on this project as a Senior Research Assistant, performing the analyses and [shiny app](https://access.healthequity.link/) development.

-I'm currently authoring an online book (<https://rwparsons.github.io/interactive-maps/>) that describes the methods we used to perform the spatial data analyses and develop the shiny app.

 [shiny app code](https://github.com/RWParsons/iTRAQI_app)

 #### Circadian rhythms